 I found a lot of people had rated the Georgia Tech and Bath Masters over the York one but for some reason, I was still drawn to the syllabus.
 Furthermore, as Georgia Tech was a US University I don’t think I would have been able to apply for Student Finance!
 Georgia Tech is run by edX which is an online learning hub with a really good reputation.
 They’ve also been offering Masters by other top-rated U.S Universities.
-So, I was a bit like gutted about that.
+So, I was a bit gutted about that.

-The way I justified opting for a Masters over a Boot Camp was purely due to Student Finance (LOL) but also because I have mega anxiety.
+The way I justified opting for a Master’s degree over a Boot Camp was purely due to Student Finance (LOL) but also because I have mega anxiety.
 I wanted to slowly move from design into a more technical role…not a WHAM BANG DONE thing lol.
 That would totally overwhelm me.
-Also, when I looked at many Boot Camps like General Assembly and Flat Iron School, they were super pricy for what they were worth (£10,000+) … like BLIMEY I couldn’t justify paying for just 3 months of fact-paced crammed learning just for a career change.
+Also, when I looked at many Boot Camps like General Assembly and Flat Iron School, they were super pricy for what they were worth (£10,000+) … like BLIMEY I couldn’t justify paying for just 3 months of fast-paced crammed learning just for a career change.
 I like my career.
 I’d rather go slow and figure out what I really want to do in life.
 I might even want to change! 😅

 I wanted the fundamentals…ALL OF IT LOL…I wanted more time and more variety of content to discover what areas I enjoy the most… and just have a bit of structure.
-The investment and having deadlines has actually kicked my bum into action!
+The investment and having deadlines have actually kicked my bum into action!